ismayc/ismayc.github.io/teaching/README.md

 >         - Learn how to run unit tests and how to decipher the output
 >     - FUNCTIONS introduced/used: `testthat::test_that()`,  `testthat::test_examples()`, `testthat::test_file()`, `testthat::test_package()`

 > Wrap-up video: Learn how to share your package on GitHub and how to use continuous integration with your package.
-(Note this could also be added in to Chapter 4, but I'm not of the mechanics of having students interface with this on DataCamp.)
+(Note this could also be added in to Chapter 4, but I'm not sure of the mechanics of having students interface with this on DataCamp.)

 ## Step 4: Capstone exercises